William Steuart (British Army officer): Family

 General Stewart was married twice: His first wife, The Rt.
 Hon. and Lady Katherine FitzGerald, Viscountess Grandison, was the widow of Brigadier-General Hon.
-Edward Villiers (d.1693), the eldest son of George Villiers, 4th Viscount Grandison.
-She was the daughter and heiress of Sir John Fitzgerald of Dromana House (Villierstown), Co.
-Waterford, by his wife Katherine, second daughter of John Power (1599–1661), 5th Baron La Poer, and her guardians included Charles II of England.
+Edward FitzGerald-Villiers (d.1693), the eldest son of George Villiers, 4th Viscount Grandison.
+She was the daughter and heiress of Sir John Fitzgerald of Dromana House (Villierstown), County Waterford, by his wife Katherine, second daughter of John Power (1599–1661), 5th Baron La Poer, and her guardians included Charles II of England.
 She died in December 1725.
 One month later Stewart married Eliza, daughter of Sir Rowland Alston (1654–1697), 2nd Bart., of Odell Castle, Bedfordshire, by his wife Temperance, daughter and heiress of Thomas Crew, 2nd Baron Crew.
 Neither wife bore him children.

 After various charitable donations the bulk of the remainder of his will was divided between his brother and sister and the children of his elder brother, Captain James Steuart (d.1689), to whom he had acted as guardian.
-His nephews were: (1) Colonel John Steuart (d.1762) of Dublin, married Bridget Pocklington and inherited the General's land at Leighlinbridge, Co.
-Carlow, where his son, William (who married Anne, daughter of Sir Richard Butler, 5th Baronet), built Steuart/Stewart's Lodge in 1752; (2) Major Charles Stewart, who had a 'very considerable fortune of his own' bought Bailieborough Castle in 1724; and (3) James Steuart, Admiral of the Fleet, who was the executor of the General's will.
+His nephews were: (1) Colonel John Steuart (d.1762) of Dublin, married Bridget Pocklington and inherited the General's land at Leighlinbridge, County Carlow, where his son, William (who married Anne, daughter of Sir Richard Butler, 5th Baronet), built Steuart/Stewart's Lodge in 1752; (2) Major Charles Stewart, who had a 'very considerable fortune of his own' bought Bailieborough Castle in 1724; and (3) James Steuart, Admiral of the Fleet, who was the executor of the General's will.
 Their fourth and eldest brother, (4) Brigadier-General The Hon.
-William Steuart (d.1736) of Ballylane, Co.
-Waterford, whose monument stands in Bath Abbey, was cut off with only a shilling.
+William Steuart (d.1736) of Ballylane, County Waterford, whose monument stands in Bath Abbey, was cut off with only a shilling.